Biaska/BSynth/README.md

 - Build tools (e.g., make, cmake) as needed.

 ## Usage & Configuration
-Information regarding setup, command-line arguments, configuration files, and runtime parameters will be provided in a future update.
+Information regarding setup and configuration will be provided in a future update.